-APPEALS: The section has information on tax credits appeals and complaints procedures.
+APPEALS: The section has information on tax credits appeal and complaints procedures.
 Find out which appeal form you should use and how to dispute a decision or make a complaint.

-CALCULATOR: Check out how to use the tax credits calculator for the current tax year.
+CALCULATOR: Check out how to use the tax credit calculator 2018 for the current tax year.
 The online tool helps you work out the total amount you might get.

 HELPLINE: The guide will help you to manage tax credits with a list of numbers and addresses.
 You can also use downloadable forms to report changes to family and work life.